adamstorer/jekyll-cayman-theme/_posts/2017-09-12-Weber-Politics-Vocation-defs.markdown

 defs_used:

     What is meant by politics?: The leadership, or the influencing of the leaership, of a political association, hence today, of a state
-    What does the state have control over?:The use of physical force Conceptually, what is the modern state: Today, the modern state is a compulsory association which organizes domination. p.82
+    What does the state have control over?: The use of physical force Conceptually, what is the modern state: Today, the modern state is a compulsory association which organizes domination. p.82
     Politics can be a true vocation in two ways, what are they?: You can live off politics and live for politics, and these are not exclusive.
     Political officials: Can be transferred or dismissed at will at any time.